One of the best trilogies of all time with up to 94% on Rotten Tomatoes is getting Mad love on Amazon Prime

 Mention Mad Max to most people below a certain age – okay, let's say 40 – and they'll think of the Tom Hardy-starring endless chase movie that was Fury Road.
-But way back in the mists of time, Australia's foremost genius director George Miller made three Mad Max films in quick succession, between 1979 and 1985.
-They starred Mel Gibson – a man who continued to be synonymous with the word 'Mad' for many years afterwards – and they were outrageous, post-apocalypse movies for cyberpunk petrol heads and anyone who loves the sight of muscular men with mohawks riding souped-up superbikes in ass-less chaps.
+But way back in the mists of time, Australia's foremost mad genius director George Miller made three Mad Max films in quick succession, between 1979 and 1985.
+They starred Mel Gibson – a man who continued to be synonymous with the word 'Mad' for many years afterwards – and they were outrageous.
+These post-apocalypse movies are perfect for cyberpunk petrol heads, action movie buffs and anyone who loves the sight of muscular men with mohawks riding souped-up superbikes in ass-less chaps.
 Strictly speaking, all chaps are ass-less, but you know what I mean.

 All three films have good to excellent critic ratings on Rotten Tomatoes and excellent to fairly terrible audience ratings.
 Which just goes to prove that sometimes the critics know just what they're talking about, and everyday folk are dumb-asses who don't know a great movie when they see one.

 Mad Max.
 The original film may come as a surprise to anyone who's only seen its sequels and the quasi remake/reboot Fury Road.
-Set in late 70s Australia, it finds Gibson working as a cop policing the mean, sunbaked and endless highways of the Aussie outback.
-Needless to say, he does this in a souped-up muscle car whilst wearing unnecessarily tight leathers.
+Set in late 70s Australia, it finds Mel Gibson as Max Rockatansky, a highway patrol cop policing the mean, sunbaked and practically endless roads of the Aussie outback.
+Needless to say, he does this in an absolutely bitching muscle car whilst wearing unnecessarily tight leathers.
 The car is a Ford Falcon XB GT with a HUGE super-charger on the front, and it sees plenty of action during the film's tight, 93-minute run time.

 The film firmly establishes the themes of the Mad Max series, despite being rather dissimilar to the others in terms of plot and setting.
 Max is mad as hell, the villains he faces are ridiculously over the top and the tone is so macho that it becomes decidedly and knowingly camp.
 Can we talk, for instance, about Max's boss?
 This hulking, shaven-headed muscle Mary doesn't appear to own any shirts and he is decidedly over-intimate with the cops under his command, if you ask me.
 Like the similarly homoerotic Top Gun, Max's best buddy is called Goose, too.
 Coincidence?
 You decide.